 The following diagrams of predicted tide curves at Port Taranaki and Napier illustrate these range and frequency variations.
 Note that both the tide curves cover identical periods and are plotted at the same vertical scale.

 The diurnal inequality, where successive high or low water heights are not the same, is also apparent in the diagrams.
-This phenomenon is particularly evident in the Port Taranaki example for high waters during the periods March 8-16 and 22-30.
+This phenomenon is particularly evident in the Port Taranaki example for high waters during the periods March 8 to 16 and 22 to 30.

 The tidal bulge travels around New Zealand's coastline in an anti-clockwise direction.
-This is contrary to what is expected from the Coriolis Effect in the southern hemisphere.
-Regions surrounded by amphidrome points experience a counter-rotating circulation; New Zealand is situated in such a location which explains why the tidal bulge travels around the country in an anti-clockwise direction.
+This is contrary to what is expected from the Coriolis effect in the southern hemisphere.
+Regions like New Zealand that are surrounded by amphidrome points experience a counter-rotating circulation.

-Since the Moon is the principle force driving New Zealand's semi-diurnal tides, a complete tide cycle lasts on average 12 hr 25 min.
-Each incoming (flood) and outgoing (ebb) tide could, therefore, be expected to last about 6 hr 10 min.
-This is indeed the case at most of the standard ports - with Dunedin and Picton being notable exceptions.
+Since the moon is the principle force driving New Zealand's semi-diurnal tides, a complete tide cycle lasts on average 12 hours 25 minutes.
+Each incoming (flood) and outgoing (ebb) tide could, therefore, be expected to last about 6 hours 10 minutes.
+This is the case at most of the standard ports, with Dunedin and Picton being notable exceptions.
 At Dunedin the flood interval is consistently 30 minutes shorter, and the ebb tide correspondingly longer, than the nominal interval.
 At Picton the variation is more pronounced.
-The duration of the incoming tide has a range of 5½- 9½ hours and ebb tides have a range of 4½ - 8½ hours.
-The longest durations are observed during the neap tides that occur 3 - 4 days after first quarter Moon in February, March, August and September.
+The duration of the incoming tide has a range of 5½ to 9½ hours and ebb tides have a range of 4½ to 8½ hours.
+The longest durations are observed during the neap tides that occur 3 to 4 days after first quarter moon in February, March, August and September.
 This appears to be due to the effect that the sizes of the semi- and quarter-diurnal tidal constituents have on the relatively small neap tide range at Picton.

-Cook Strait: Between the North and South Islands the tide travelling northward along the east coast passes the southbound tide to the west.
+Cook Strait: Between the North and South Islands the tide travelling northward along the east coast passes the southbound tide on the west coast.
 The strong difference between the states of these tides, combined with the east/west tide height difference, produces the complex pattern of strong currents that flow through Cook Strait.